geohot/twitchcore/README.md

 # Notes on Memory system

+To see what this is like from a users perspective who is writing cherry programs.
+View [memory model doc](memory_model.md)

+Strided Memory
 8 million elements (20MB) = 23-bit address path

 We want to support a load/store instruction into 32x32 matrix register (2432 bytes) like this: